 - This is the third dark-themed version of a legendary Pokémon, the first two being Dark/Shadow Lugia and Dark/Primal Dialga.note

 - The name shares both the Japanese kana and the English translation of Orre's Shadow Pokémon; Anne's attempt to undo the corruption is described as her 'trying to reach Mewtwo's heart', similar to the purification process in Colosseum and XD, and both Shadow Mewtwo and Shadow Lugia possess a significantly different colour scheme and a mildly different anatomy (Shadow Synergy Stone out the shoulder for Mewtwo, sharpened eye fins for Lugia).

-- The way Shadow Mewtwo generates its own personal boss stage made of crystals is almost identical to the similar powers used by Entei and the Unown from Pokémon 3 The Movie.
+- The way Shadow Mewtwo generates its own personal boss stage made of crystals is almost identical to the similar powers used by Entei and the Unown from Pokémon 3 The Movie: Spell of the Unown.

 - Shadow Mewtwo can use Psywave as a tornado around itself, similar to (albeit much smaller than) the Mewtwo from Pokémon Adventures.

 - This is the third dark-themed version of a legendary Pokémon, the first two being Dark/Shadow Lugia and Dark/Primal Dialga.note

 - Nigh-Invulnerable: Because Shadow Mewtwo is permanently Mega-Evolved during the storyline fights, triggering a Synergy Burst stops it from taking any damage from any attack from any Pokémon without an active Synergy Burst of its own.
 If the player lasts a certain amount of time during Round 2 of the final storyline fight, it triggers a permanent version of this enhanced Synergy Burst to force a final round.

 - Olympus Mons: Mewtwo is generally considered the Ur-Example of an Olympus Mon in the Pokémon series.